duncangw1/react-portfolio/README.md

 ## Description

-The purpose of the React Portfolio application is to ...
+The purpose of the React Portfolio application was to practice using React and become more proficient in its use.
+This porfolio contains real information, however it is not going to be updated in the future.
 Please view the deployed application [here](https://duncangw1.github.io/react-portfolio/) or navigate to the [Installation](#installation) section below for instructions on how to run the application locally.
+Also, here is a link to my current updated portfolio (seperate portfolio not using React): [Up-To-Date Portfolio](https://duncangw1.github.io/Portfolio/).

 ## Table of Contents